MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M04L01_Canvas.md

 1. In the menu, select **File** and then **Save**.

-1. Click the back arrow to return to the canvas.
+1. Click the back arrow to return to the canvas app editor.

 ### Task 2.5 - Button